deckhouse/virtualization/docs/USER_GUIDE.md

 linux-vm-root-snapshot Ready     true         3m2s
 ```

-The `CONSISTENT` field with the `true` value means that the snapshot is consistent (`false`).
-The value is determined automatically from the snapshot creation conditions and can't be changed.
+The `true` value in the `CONSISTENT` column means that the snapshot is consistent.
+It's determined automatically from the snapshot creation conditions and isn't changed manually.

-After creation, a [VirtualDiskSnapshot](cr.html#virtualdisksnapshot) can be in the following states (phases):

-- `Pending`: Waiting for all dependent resources required to create the snapshot to become ready.
-- `InProgress`: The virtual disk snapshot is being created.
-- `Ready`: The snapshot was created successfully and the virtual disk snapshot is available for use.
-- `Failed`: An error occurred while creating the virtual disk snapshot.
-- `Terminating`: The resource is being deleted.

-The [`.status.conditions`](cr.html#virtualdisksnapshot-v1alpha2-status-conditions) block shows the reason for a problem with the resource.

-For a full description of the [VirtualDiskSnapshot](cr.html#virtualdisksnapshot) resource configuration parameters, see [the resource documentation](cr.html#virtualdisksnapshot).

 {{% /tab %}}